linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![bluetooth_normal](icon/bluetooth_normal.svg).
 2. Click on **Bluetooth** to enter the interface for setting Bluetooth.
-3. Click on the Bluetooth switch to enable the Bluetooth adapter.
+3. Turn on the Bluetooth switch to enable the Bluetooth adapter.

 #### Bluetooth Name